 Notes

-- Kabocha squash has a tendency to be a bit rougher on the outside than other winter squashes, so if there are any especially rough or nubby spots, use a vegetable peeler or paring knife to shave them off.
+- Kabocha squash has a tendency to be a bit rough on the outside: If there are any especially rough or nubby spots, use a vegetable peeler or paring knife to shave them off.

-- Slicing winter squash can be difficult so use a good knife and be very careful.
+- Slicing winter squash can be difficult, but a few techniques make it easier: Use a sharp knife and be careful and take your time.
+Use a cutting board with rubber grips to keep it from slipping when you press down.
 If possible, slice off the very bottom so it sits on a flat surface and isn't wobbling all over.
 Kabocha squash has an especially thick stem, so you may have to slice around it for a while before you can remove it.
 Once you actually slice it open, things will get much easier.

 Leave a Reply